Hyposmia

 Hyposmia, or microsmia, is a reduced ability to smell and to detect odors.
 A related condition is anosmia, in which no odors can be detected.
 Some of the causes of olfaction problems are allergies, nasal polyps, viral infections and head trauma.
-In 2012 an estimated 9.8 million people aged 40 and older in the United States had hyposmia and an additional 3.4 million had anosmia/severe hyposmia.
+In 2012 an estimated 9.8 million people aged 40 and older in the United States had hyposmia and an additional 3.4 million had anosmia or severe hyposmia.